Types of Built-In Functions

 Function Descriptions Example Results

-ABS(number) Returns absolute value ABS(-10) 10
+ABS(number) Returns the absolute value of a number ABS(-10) 10

 CEILING(number) Rounds up to the nearest integer CEILING(4.3) 5